coding-heresy/jormungandr/README.md

 **TODO** support optional single-letter versions of named parameters whose names contain more than one letter?

+## Scope Exit Cleanup Handling

+**include/jmg/util.h** provides the `jmg::Cleanup` class template which is a simplified ripoff of `absl::Cleanup`.
+This is basically a guard class that takes an _invokable_ with no arguments, which is executed when the object is destroyed unless the object's `cancel()` member function is called.

 # Coding Standards

 A corollary to the philosophy of expecting that users will be familiar